danforthcenter/plantcv/docs/transform_color_correction_tutorial.md

 ##Developing a pipeline

 The modularity of PlantCV allows for flexible development of pipelines to fit the context and needs of users.
 The development of a pipeline for color correction is no different.
-Below are three potential scenarios with possible color correction pipelines.
+Below are two potential scenarios with possible color correction pipelines.

 ####**Scenario A: One Target profile, One Source profile**